KimmyDeku/KimmyDeku/README.md

 On a mission to automate the tedious.
-Full-stack + AI + data, aimed at one thing: less friction, more done.
+Full-stack + AI + data, aimed at one thing: less friction, more done✨

 <!---
 KimmyDeku/KimmyDeku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.